Cost Update

 What Affects the Cost?

-The Kitchener labor market is also a huge driver.
-With the ongoing expansion of the ION light rail and major tech developments downtown, local trades are in high demand.
-You aren't just competing with other homeowners; you're competing with commercial projects for the same electricians and plumbers.
+The Kitchener labor market is also a major variable right now.
+With the ongoing expansion of the ION light rail and massive high-rise developments downtown, local trades like electricians and plumbers are in high demand.
+You aren't just competing with your neighbor for a contractor; you’re competing with commercial projects.

 How Much Does Basement Finishing Cost in Kitchener?